samuelbferraz/DuMato/README.md

 ## Datasets

-All datasets used in the experiments are available as a zip file in the *data* folder.
-Please unzip the datasets prior to the execution.
+Datasets are available as a zip file in the *data* directory.
+Please unzip the files prior to the execution.
+LiveJournal dataset is not available due to space constraints in the repository.
+Please download, unzip and place the files into the *data* folder prior to the execution.

 ## Dictionaries

-All dictionaries (needed for canonical relabeling on GPU) are provided as a zip in the *dictionaries* folder.
-Please unzip the the dictionaries prior to the execution.
+Dictionaries (needed for canonical relabeling on GPU) are available as a zip file in the *dictionaries* directory.
+Please unzip the files prior to the execution.
+Bigger dictionaries are not available due to space constraints in the repository.
+Please download, unzip and place the files into the *dictionaries* folder prior to the execution.

 ## Executing applications
 Both applications (clique counting and motif counting) require the following arguments for execution:

->./app_name graph_file k number_of_threads block_size number_of_SMs report_interval
+>./app_name graph_file k number_of_threads block_size number_of_SMs report_interval canonical_relabeling

 Where:
 > -app_name: motif_counting or clique_counting. <br />